 The word says comes from the verb say, which has roots in Old English secgan, meaning “to speak.”
 Over many years, English spelling and pronunciation changed.
 The spelling says stayed the same, but the sound shifted to “sez.”

-The incorrect spelling sais appears because people try to spell the word the way it sounds.
+The incorrect spelling appears because people try to spell the word the way it sounds.
 In some other languages, similar spellings exist, which can also influence learners.
 However, English spelling rules do not allow sais as a correct form.

 British English vs American English Spelling